 - 12.1 Stocks are defined as those goods normally utilised in day to day activity, but which at a given point in time have not been used or consumed.
-There are three broad types of store:- - Controlled stores specific areas designated for the holding and control of goods; - Wards and departments goods required for immediate usage to support operational services; - Manufactured Items where goods and consumables are being made or processes are being applied which add to the raw material cost of the goods. - 12.2 Such stocks should be kept to a minimum and for; - controlled stores and other significant stores (as determined by the Chief Financial Officer) should be subjected to an annual stocktake or perpetual inventory procedures; and - b) valued at the lower of cost and net realisable value. - Subject to the responsibility of the <a href="Chief Financial Officer Director of Strategie Planning and Commercial Development for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
-The day-to-day responsibility may be delegated by him to departmental employees and stores managers/keepers, subject to such delegation being entered in a record available to the Commercial Development.
-The control of any Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer. - 12.4 The responsibility for security arrangements and the custody of keys for all stores and locations shall be clearly defined in writing by the designated manager. - 12.5 Wherever practicable, stocks should be marked as Foundation Trust property.
+There are three broad types of store:- - a) Controlled stores specific areas designated for the holding and control of goods; - b) Wards and departments goods required for immediate usage to support operational services; - c) Manufactured Items where goods and consumables are being made or processes are being applied which add to the raw material cost of the goods. - 12.2 Such stocks should be kept to a minimum and for; - a) controlled stores and other significant stores (as determined by the Chief Financial Officer) should be subjected to an annual stocktake or perpetual inventory procedures; and - b) valued at the lower of cost and net realisable value. - 12.3 Subject to the responsibility of the Chief Financial Officer for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
+The day-to-day responsibility may be delegated by him to departmental employees and stores managers/keepers, subject to such delegation being entered in a record available to the Chief Financial Officer.
+The control of any Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer. - The responsibility for security arrangements and the custody of keys for all stores and locations shall be clearly defined in writing by the designated manager. - 12.5 Wherever practicable, stocks should be marked as Foundation Trust property. - 12.6 The Chief Financial Officer shall set out procedures and systems to regulate the stores including records for receipt of goods, issues, and returns to stores, and losses. - 12.7 Stocktaking arrangements shall be agreed with the Chief Financial Officer and there shall be a physical check covering all items in store at least once a year. - Where a complete system of stores control is not justified, alternative arrangements shall require the approval of the Chief Financial Officer.

-- 12.6 The Chief Financial Officer shall set out procedures and systems to regulate the stores including records for receipt of goods, issues, and returns to stores, and losses. - 12.7 Stocktaking arrangements shall be agreed with the Chief Financial Officer and there shall be a physical check covering all items in store at least once a year. - 12.8 Where a complete system of stores control is not justified, alternative arrangements shall require the approval of the Chief Financial Officer. - 12.9 The designated manager shall be responsible for a system approved by the Chief Financial Officer Director of Strategic Planning and Commercial Development for a review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles.
+The designated manager shall be responsible for a system approved by the Chief Financial Officer for a review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles.
 The designated Officer shall report to the Chief Financial Officer any evidence of significant overstocking and of any negligence or malpractice (see also 13, Disposals and Condemnations, Insurance, Losses and Special Payments).
 Procedures for the disposal of obsolete stock shall follow the procedures set out for disposal of all surplus and obsolete goods.